AlgoNode/algorand-node-running/README.md

 ### Updating

-Updating is usually an automatic process but you can do it maually as explained in this [updating guide](/running/updating.md)
+Updating is usually an automatic process but you can do it manually as explained in this [updating guide](/running/updating.md)

 ### Monitoring